ecmwf/odc/docs/content/tools.rst

 ``merge``
 ---------

-Merges rows from ODB-2 files.
+Merges rows from ODB-2 files to form a single ODB-2 file with the union of the columns of the source files.

 Each of the ODB-2 files being merged must have unique columns.